dojo/docs/dojox/charting.rst

 Much of the information in the above article originally appeared first in the following articles, and excerpts have been used with permission from Sitepen.

-* `A Beginner’s Guide to Dojo Charting, Part 1 of 2 <http://www.sitepen.com/blog/2008/06/06/a-beginners-guide-to-dojo-charting-part-1-of-2/>`_ by Doug McMaster
+* `A Beginner's Guide to Dojo Charting, Part 1 of 2 <http://www.sitepen.com/blog/2008/06/06/a-beginners-guide-to-dojo-charting-part-1-of-2/>`_ by Doug McMaster
-* `A Beginner’s Guide to Dojo Charting, Part 2 of 2 <http://www.sitepen.com/blog/2008/06/16/a-beginners-guide-to-dojo-charting-part-2-of-2/>`_ by Doug McMaster
+* `A Beginner's Guide to Dojo Charting, Part 2 of 2 <http://www.sitepen.com/blog/2008/06/16/a-beginners-guide-to-dojo-charting-part-2-of-2/>`_ by Doug McMaster
 * `Dojo Charting: Event Support Has Landed! <http://www.sitepen.com/blog/2008/05/27/dojo-charting-event-support-has-landed/>`_ by Eugene Latzukin